 Most public and private officers and directors policies are written as a D&O policy.
-But there is another to be considered.
-It is the POL or public official liability.
-This policy is usually written for municipalities, it can also be written for other governmental agencies.
+But there is another type to be considered—POL or public official liability.
+This policy is usually written for municipalities but can also be written for other government agencies.
 It may be used for many public organizations as long as the organization can be considered “an entity”.
 Both policies cover wrongful conduct, but wording within the policies may differ greatly.

 The definitions of “wrongful conduct” are specifically named within the D&O policy, but not so in the POL.
-Also the reference within the policies to “any act” or “negligent act” is to be of a major consideration.
+You must also take note of the terminology within the policies, such as“any act” or “negligent act."
 As a general rule, the more restrictive definition, the smaller the premium which also equates to more constrictive claim payments.
 The reverse is also true.
 The broader definition within a policy, the more premium will be paid, to equal larger claim payments.
 If you have questions regarding your coverage need, please talk with your agent or one of ours.

 How Much Does Directors And Officers Insurance Cost?

 D&O Insurance cost varies depending on a few factors: